COVID-19 Response: Food Relief Initiative

-We’re so grateful to everyone who generously gave towards emergency food relief efforts during the Covid-19 pandemic.
-Together, we rasied R400,000 for beneficiaries most impacted by the virus.
+We’re so grateful to everyone who has given generously towards our emergency food relief efforts since the Covid-19 pandemic began.
+Together, we have raised over R441,500 for beneficiaries most impacted by the virus.

-These funds were used to distribute monthly food vouchers to:
+Since 2020, these funds have been used to distribute monthly food vouchers to:

 - 47 food-insecure families identified by our partner schools.

 - A school feeding scheme top up for 200 families to receive meals five days a week (not twice).

 - R30,000 towards the Zoe Project and Fix Forward’s support of pregnant foreign nationals

 - R58,000 to the Rise Against Hunger feeding campaign.